cloudflare/cloudflare-docs/content/fundamentals/_partials/_script-monitor-detect-malicious-scripts.md

   list: never
 ---

-For more information, refer to [Detecting malicious scripts and connections](/page-shield/detection/malicious-script-detection/).
+For more information, refer to [Malicious script and connection detection](/page-shield/detection/malicious-script-detection/).